wsdjeg/tasks.nvim/README.md

 Currently, this plugin can auto-detect tasks for npm. the tasks manager will parse the `package.json` file for npm packages.
-If you have cloned the [eslint-starter](https://github.com/spicydonuts/eslint-starter). for example, pressing `SPC p t r` shows the following list:
+If you have cloned the [eslint-starter](https://github.com/spicydonuts/eslint-starter). for example, pressing `:TasksList` shows the following list:

 ![task-auto-detection](https://img.spacevim.org/75089003-471d2c80-558f-11ea-8aea-cbf7417191d9.png)